When you can’t pay your debts: Bankruptcy and other options

 Most of the unsecured debts of the person are wiped.
 Unlike bankruptcy, this does not include a student loan.

 The procedure usually lasts for a period of 12 months.
 By comparison, bankruptcy usually lasts for three years.

 What are the disadvantages of the no-asset procedure?

-The debtor still has to pay certain debts – court fines, child support, student loans and debts with secured creditors.
+The debtor still has to pay certain debts – court fines, child support, maintenance orders, student loans and debts with secured creditors.

 The debtor cannot get credit for more than $1,000 without first informing the credit provider that the debtor is subject to the no-asset procedure.
 (Between applying and becoming subject to the no-asset procedure, the limit is $100.)